humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

     (01101000-01100001-01110100)(01100011-01101000-00)
     (01101000-01100001-01110100)(01100011-01101000)

 Note that the original, with padding, has two extra zero bits to the right.
-This would make up the last two bits of a third digit, but there aren&#8217;t enough bits to completely created a third ASCII character.
+This would make up the last two bits of a third digit, but there aren't enough bits to completely created a third ASCII character.
 Whenever the last sequence has four or fewer bits of 0, you can just ignore it.

 ### The base64Decode() function

 As with encoding, the first step should always be to validate the input.
 There are a couple of things to keep in mind here.
 First, white space is not significant in base64-encoded data, so it should be ignored.
-Second, the length of the string should be a multiple of 4, and if it&#8217;s not, this is not a valid base64-encoded string.
+Second, the length of the string should be a multiple of 4, and if it's not, this is not a valid base64-encoded string.
 Keeping this in mind, you can come up with a reasonable data validation approach:

     function base64Decode(text){